 Non-healing Wound Treatment

 Non-healing wounds are a growing problem spurred by the aging of Americans and the rising rates of diabetes and other chronic diseases.
-HSHS St. Joseph's Hospital's Center in Chippewa Falls and Eau Claire for Wound Care and Hyperbaric Medicine offers advanced treatment options such as:
+HSHS St. Joseph's Hospital's Center for Wound Care and Hyperbaric Center offers advanced treatment options such as:

 Hyperbaric oxygen therapy allows you to breathe 100% oxygen under pressurized conditions (in a chamber).
 This increases the oxygen within your bloodstream and wounded tissue.
 This aids in healing at a much more rapid rate and is highly effective for complex wounds.
 Typical therapy is a series of 30 treatments of 120 minutes at one time, preferably five days a week.